-The weekly event is located on Front & K streets, operating between 9 a.m. to 2 p.m. on Wednesdays through October.
+Located on Front & K streets, operating between 9:00 a.m. to 2:00 p.m.

-Vendors offer a variety of Items that include locally grown produce, handmade craft items, ready-to-eat food, and more.
+Vendors offer a variety of items that include locally grown produce, handmade craft items, ready-to-eat food, and more.

 No Smoking